elliotsayes/Reality/docs/WorldGuide.md

-# Verse Guide
+# World Guide

-The goal of this guide is to get you started developing your own Verse.
-We will start by creating our own Verse process based on a template, and then modifying it.
+The goal of this guide is to get you started developing your own World on the Reality protocol.
+We will start by creating our own World process based on a template, and then modifying it.

-For more details on the Verse protocol, please see the [Verse Docs](./Verse.md) or [Verse.lua](../process/blueprint/Verse.lua) source code.
+For more details on the Reality protocol, please see the [Reality Docs](./Reality.md) or [Reality.lua](../process/blueprint/Reality.lua) source code.

-## Creating your own Verse Process
+## Creating your own World Process

 ### Prerequisites